 Whoever knows what goes on in menageries is doubtful whether the beasts in them are ‘improved’.
 They are weak and they are made less harmful, they become sickly beasts through the depressive emotion of fear, through pain, through injuries, through hunger.
 It is no different with the tamed human being whom the priest has ‘improved’.
 What did such a Teuton after wards look like when he had been ‘improved’ and led into a monastery?
 Like a caricature of a human being, like an abortion: he had become a ‘sinner’, he was in a cage, one had imprisoned him behind nothing but sheer terrifying concepts. … There he lay now, sick, miserable, filled with ill-will towards himself; full of hatred for the impulses towards life, full of suspicion of all that was still strong and happy.
 In short, a ‘Christian’… [The Church] corrupted the human being, it weakened him – but it claimed to have ‘improved’ him…

 One of the greatest dilemmas I had when I left the LDS Church was the thought “where would I get my morality from?”
-I assumed that they came from the Church, and thus from God.
+I assumed that it came from church teachings, and thus from God.
 I had been taught that humankind was corrupt.
 I came to find out that I had been tamed by Mormonism to believe that Mormonism was the only thing of true value in life.
 I came to believe that any misery I experienced was through some fault of my own, and that any good was derived from following behavioral expectations dictated by the leadership of the Church.
 I had become dependent on the Church for my self-worth and vitality.
 Looking back almost 3 years later I can see that I had become similar to that caged animal.
 Caged, but in many ways content, and without the slightest idea that there was a world outside of Mormonism that could fill me with greater depths of joy, spirituality, and meaning.
 My journey outside of Mormonism has redeemed me.

 Religion and most ideologies have a natural universality to them.
 When it comes to the development of universal values and morals, religion has a lot to say.
-When it comes to the ideas of fairness and justice, socialism has a lot to say.
+When it comes to the ideas of fairness and justice, the political ideology of socialism can have a lot to say.
 From a Nietzschean perspective, the liberal institutions inherently become illiberal as soon as they become an institution, because they take away some preconceived liberty.
 Similarly, religions become constrictive and reduce freedom precisely when they become institutionalized or universalized to every human.
 Nietzsche said these institutions “undermine the will to power, they are levelling of mountain and valley exalted to a moral principle.
 Liberalism in plain words: reduction to the herd animal.”
 (UM38)

 These descriptions of systems of ideology resonated with me.
-I loved the symbolism of leveling mountains and raising valleys.
+I shuttered at the symbolism of leveling mountains and raising valleys.
 I truly love nature, I would hate the idea of leveling it all.
 This levelling, however, is similar to what is compelled by religion and any universal ideology in the name of fairness, or in a supposed divine morality.
 I understand the idea of attempting to pull up the deepest darkest places of the human psyche, or leveling out some of the most outspoken voices in our own head, but this is exactly what Nietzsche could not stand.
 He said we “should preserve the distance that divides us.”
 (UM38) I think what he means in this passage is both the need to value the differences that make us individuals and also value the highest peaks of our human nature the same as we do our deepest depths.

 Think of the feeling you get during a hike upon finally reaching the summit of a mountain.
 That feeling is enhanced proportionally by the arduous climb and energy it takes to get there.
 This type of feeling does not come easily, it must be fought for.
 Nietzsche describes the work it takes to find ourselves, to live authentically.
 He said, “the man who has become free – and how much more the mind that has become free – spurns the contemptible sort of well-being dreamed of by [religious and liberal ideologies].”
 (UM38) The contempt Nietzsche describes is the attempt to level out all of human experience which necessarily removes the individual.
 This freedom from the world’s ideologies does not come easily.
 “How is freedom measured?”
-Nietzsche asks, “by the resistance which has to be overcome, by the effort it costs to stay aloft.”
+Nietzsche answers, “by the resistance which has to be overcome, by the effort it costs to stay aloft.”
 (UM38)